The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

-The above methods studied the facial landmark localization on still images.
+Following the coarse-to-fine manner, most methods employ cascaded regression~\cite{sun2013,Zhou2013ExtensiveFL,Jie2014Coarse,Lv2016TSR} or recurrent neural network (RNN)~\cite{Xiao2016Robust,Trigeorgis2016MDM} to progressively refine the prediction of landmark coordinate.
+Besides, the multi-task learning is also a common routine to facilitate landmark localization with the related facial tasks, such as face detection~\cite{HyperFace, mtcnn,deng2020retinaface,2019fldet,xu2019centerface} and facial attribute recognition~\cite{Zhang2014Facial,Xu2017JFA}.
+Moreover, many regression methods employ the L1, L2, or smoothed L1 loss functions, which are effective but, nonetheless, sensitive to outliers.
+To handle this problem, Wing loss~\cite{Feng2018wingloss} amplifies the impact of the samples with small or medium range errors.
+The above methods study the facial landmark localization on still images.
 For video face landmark localization, how to leverage the temporal information across frames becomes necessary.
-TSTN~\cite{Liu2018TwoStreamTN} developed a two-stream architecture, which locates the landmark from a single frame and captures the temporal consistency for refinement.
-Besides, SBR~\cite{Dong2018SBR} proposed to encourage the optical flow coherency of detected landmarks when training with video data.
+TSTN~\cite{Liu2018TwoStreamTN} develops a two-stream architecture, which locates the landmark from a single frame and captures the temporal consistency for refinement.
+Besides, SBR~\cite{Dong2018SBR} proposes to exploit the optical flow coherency of detected landmarks when training with video data.